JuliaQUBO/ToQUBO.jl/docs/src/manual/2-model.md

 QUBO objective.
 Add `DisjunctiveProgramming.jl` to your project environment when using this workflow.

+ToQUBO's maintained GDP support boundary is this indicator-constraint compilation path. `DisjunctiveProgramming.jl` remains the modeling and reformulation package, ToQUBO remains the optimizer backend, and ToQUBO does not expose a separate GDP-specific runtime API.
+The historical `DisjunctiveToQUBO.jl` artifact did not introduce production package code that needs to be migrated into ToQUBO; ongoing support is maintained here through indicator-constraint compilation, tests, and examples.

 The compact example below is a reduced two-corner disjunction: `x` must lie either at the lower-left point or the upper-right point.
 It keeps the compiled QUBO small enough for `ExactSampler`.